Teaching and Presentations

 Conferences

-In addition to presenting my research at over thirty-five conferences and workshops across Britain, Europe and the United States, I have organised three conference sessions, including one plenary panel.
+In addition to presenting my research at over thirty-five conferences and workshops across Britain, Europe and the United States, I have organised four conference sessions, including one plenary panel.

 Plenary: "Jesuit Sciences in the Southern Seas" at Scientiae 2023 in Prague